Could You Have Chronic Active EBV infection? Take our quick quiz to see if you might be at risk...

 MICROPLASTIC

-We already know that drinking water from plastic bottles may not be the safest way to get hydrated due to plastics getting into the water.
+We already know that drinking water from plastic bottles may not be the safest way to get hydrated due to plastic contaminating the water.
 Plastics have been shown in research to contribute to risk for cancer, autoimmune disorders, and hormonal havoc, among other things.
 You probably already try to limit your use of plastic bottles because you also worry about them landing in our oceans.

 But what about microplastic?

-Research on the tiny pieces of plastic we ingest on a daily basis are alarming enough that I wanted to share simple things you can do to minimize your exposure!
+Research on the tiny pieces of plastic we ingest on a daily basis is alarming enough that I wanted to share simple things you can do to minimize your exposure!

 Photo by Jonathan Chng on Unsplash